katefengx/youtube-shorts-analytics/DEPLOYMENT.md

 The GitHub Actions workflow will automatically:

 1. Build the React dashboard
-2. Copy static files to docs/
-3. Deploy to GitHub Pages
+2. Deploy to GitHub Pages using the new GitHub Pages deployment system

 Your site will be available at: `https://yourusername.github.io/your-repo-name/`

+**Note**: Since you've renamed your default branch to `main`, the workflow is configured to trigger on pushes to the `main` branch.

 ## Backend Deployment Options